SwirlLang/documentation/docs/introduction.md

 ## Quick start

-Get started with **Lambda Code in just 5 minutes**
+Get started with **Swirl in just 5 minutes**

-Install Lambda Code:
+Install Swirl:

-check out the [installation](getting-started/installation) page for installing Lambda Code on your preferred OS.
+check out the [installation](getting-started/installation) page for installing Swirl on your preferred OS.
 We prefer Linux though

-After installing Lambda Code compile a file and run it:
+After installing Swirl compile a file and run it:

 ```shell
 lcc main.lc && ./main